rightson/corestack/docs/ssh/SSH_ARCHITECTURE.md

     ▼
 SSH Router (server/routers/ssh.ts)
     │
     │ 1.
-Get SSH account from DB by accountName
+Resolve SSH account using resolveSSHAccount() │    - Check if accountName provided → use directly
+    │    - Check if projectId + configAlias → query project_ssh_configs
+    │    - Check if projectId only → query for isDefault=true
+    │    - Throw error if no resolution method provided │
     │ 2.
+Get SSH account from DB by resolved accountId/accountName │ 3.
 Decrypt credentials using AESCrypto
-    │ 3.
+    │ 4.
 Get error notification config
-    │ 4.
+    │ 5.
 Execute with retry wrapper
     ▼
 executeWithRetry()
     │